wavemaker/docs/learn/how-tos/adding-ui-for-api-server-side-pagination.md

 ### Configuring Offset

-The following the code snippet describes how to configure the offset based pagination.
+The following code snippet describes how to configure Offset pagination.

 - Create a [Service Variable](/learn/app-development/variables/web-service#how-to-create-a-service-variable).
-- Drag-n-drop a data widget; for example, Data table.
+- Drag-n-drop a data widget, for example, Data table.
 - Bind the Data Table to Service Variable.
-- Go to Script tab, configure Offset pagination as described below.
+- Go to the Script tab, and configure Offset pagination as described below.

 ```js
 Page.onReady = function() {